 DieselGate – why the US drew first blood and how to get out

-No matter how many years I blast the message to the world, nothing got people’s attention on the shortcomings of diesel as a fuel better than the wave of excitement on Volkswagens cheatings in the US.
+No matter how many years I blasted the message to the world, nothing got people’s attention on the shortcomings of diesel as a fuel better than the wave of excitement on Volkswagen cheating in the US.
 To be sure, Volkswagen is not the only cheater here as we know well now.
 This affair goes far deeper.
-So deep in fact, that it will shake some of our longest held convictions and may also bring down more than just some managers careers.
+So deep in fact, that it will shake some of our longest-held convictions and may also bring down more than just some manager’s careers.

 But why has the US drawn first blood?
 Why has the nation of the Ford F-150 pickup truck singled out a European car manufacturer that was the pinnacle of the clean diesel movement?